How is Low Sperm Count Treated?

 Surgical treatment for low sperm count

-Microsurgical vasovasostomy: This procedure is performed to reverse vasectomy by using microsurgery to bind the 2 ends of the deferential vessels in each testicle and treat a low sperm count.
+Microsurgical vasovasostomy: This procedure is performed to reverse vasectomy by using microsurgery to bind the 2 ends of the deferential vessels in each testicle and treat a low sperm number.

 Treatment of varicocele: varicocelectomy is the procedure that is performed to treat varicocele, this is an outpatient procedure.
-Treating enlarged veins can help sperm production and maturation and treat low sperm count.
+Treating enlarged veins can help semen production and maturation and treat low semen count.

 Vasoepididestomomy: vasoepididymostomy is the microsurgical treatment for epididymis blockages; Combines the upper end of the deferential duct into the epididymis.